eecs482/general-reference/environments/tmux/tmux-pair-programming.md

 ### Step 3: Bob attaches to Alice's session
 Now, Bob can attach to Alice's session, and effectively plug in his keyboard to her terminal(s).
-To do so, he should run `./tmux-3.1b-x86_64.AppImage -S /tmp/<Alice's uniqname> -t shared`
+To do so, he should run `./tmux-3.1b-x86_64.AppImage -S /tmp/<Alice's uniqname> attach -t shared`

 ### Step 4: Profit
 You'll want some way to ensure 2 or 3 of you don't try to type at the same time, as everyone is tied to the same session.
 This mirrors pair programming in real life, where there is only one keyboard.